 Dimorphotheca

 At-A-Glance InformationDimorphotheca, also known as African Daisy or Cape Marigold, is a genus of flowering annuals native to South Africa.
-Blooms provide winter and spring color to gardens, and they require full sun and regular water.
-They prefer areas with dry summers and warm winters, but can also be grown in cold-winter regions, where they will bloom in summertime.
-Flowers close up when not exposed to sunlight.
+Blooms provide winter and spring color to gardens and require full sun and regular water to perform well.
+They prefer climates with dry summers and warm winters, but can also be grown in cold-winter regions, where they will bloom in summertime.
+Flowers close up when not exposed to sunlight, reopening when the sun comes out again.
 They are great for parking strips, along roadways and as a filler amongst lower shrub plants.

 |